One man discovers his happy place: upside down on a peaceful river deep in Klamath National Forest.

 Grays shape characters and perceptions, too.
 Long before ganja lovers decamped here, this land beckoned to gold miners, yeti hunters, and other eccentrics.
 They found and made a place where boundaries — between past and present, man and nature, wildness and civility — seem less clear than they are elsewhere.

 I had come from New York City, during a year of struggles in work and in love.
 One of the only things that reliably made me happy then was taking whitewater kayaking lessons in New England.
 So I went to California’s true north, an eight-hour drive from the Bay Area, to search for an increment of mastery of this difficult, delighting skill: steering a small boat through a river’s rushing water.

-My destination was Otter Bar Lodge, often called the best whitewater kayaking school in North America.
+My destination was Otter Bar Lodge, just over the Humboldt border in Siskiyou County.
+It is often called the best whitewater kayaking school in North America.
 A week on the river comes with gourmet meals, massages, a hot tub, and a bed in a rustic cabin, all on an off-the-grid resort built and run by a gracious pair of cosmopolitan hippies named Peter and Kristy Sturges.
 They are assisted by a 10-year-old Australian cattle dog named Beebee and a staff of kayaking teachers from all over the world.

 Otter Bar is tucked into a glen on the Salmon River.
 When I arrived, Peter showed me to my cabin, then pointed to the river.
 “Most people say they’re too tired to go swimming when they get here,” he said, “but you should just do it.”
 As I dove into a clear pool where giant salmon darted, I was glad I had listened.